 The home page of the Google Linux Software Repositories is not up-to-date with the usage of apt-key [source]

-Let’s understand an attack scenario among several ones possible.
-Even if by default, APT checks the validity of the signature of each package to install, and if it is invalid, a warning message is printed and the package is not installed.
-It is not sufficient because APT needs also to know which trusted public GPG key belongs to which package repository.
+Let’s understand an attack scenario among several possible ones.
+Even if, by default, APT checks the validity of the signature of each package to install, and if it is invalid, a warning message is printed, and the package is not installed, this is not sufficient because APT also needs to know which trusted public GPG key belongs to which package repository.

 👀 Read more